Skip to main content

 More choice and competition

-Insurance capacity continues to grow, with more local and international insurers competing for New Zealand business.
+Insurance capacity continues to grow, with increased competition for Zealand business.

 What this means for businesses